 UC Web Is Not Safe for Privacy

-Cirlig was able to uncover the problem by reverse-engineering some of the encrypted data he saw being sent back to Beijing.
+Cirlig uncovered the issue by reverse-engineering encrypted data sent to Beijing.

-Once the key is hacked, he can see that every time he visits the website.
-The site was encrypted and sent back to Alibaba.
-In Apple’s iOS, he doesn’t even need to reverse engineer encryption.
-Because it’s effectively not on the device (albeit encrypted on the go).
+Having hacked the key, he can now see the data transmitted every time he visits the website.
+The data is encrypted and then sent back to Alibaba.
+In Apple's iOS, encryption is not necessary because the data is not stored on the device (although it is encrypted during transmission).

-According to a report in The Information in April, Alibaba’s $600 billion market is therefore concerned about Apple’s App Tracking Transparency feature, which allows users to block apps from tracking them.
+In April, The Information reported that Alibaba's $600 billion market is worried about Apple's App Tracking Transparency feature, which allows users to block app tracking.

-Alibaba’s business is being boosted by ads backed by large amounts of user data.
-That one of its most popular mobile apps is now unable to be accessed in Apple’s App Store.
-This is one of the first real signs that the iPhone maker’s hard line in privacy is causing significant problems for companies like Alibaba.
+Alibaba's business profits from ads that heavily rely on user data.
+Consequently, one of its most popular mobile apps can no longer be accessed through Apple's App Store.
+This is one of the initial indications that Apple's uncompromising approach to privacy is posing considerable challenges for firms such as Alibaba.

 Updates After Indicated